Sports Injuries: Are They Covered by Insurance?

 Do I need sports insurance?

-If you are a sports enthusiast, professional or often engage in high-risk sports activities, you may need to consider getting more specific sports insurance as the regular medical insurance may not cover sports-related injuries and accident you have.
+If you are a sports enthusiast or professional or often engage in high-risk sports activities, you may need to consider getting more specific sports insurance as the regular medical insurance may not cover sports-related injuries and any accidents you have.
 Risky activities as defined by many insurers include: mountaineering, scuba diving, parachuting, paragliding, bungee jumping, just to name a few.

 Where can I get coverage for sports-related injuries?

-Despite multiple restrictions an exclusions, a number of insurance providers do offer a certain level of protection for sports-related injuries.
-Examples are Aetna Pioneer, ALC Prima, April, Bupa, Cigna, Genrali Choice, and Now Health.
+Despite multiple restrictions and exclusions, a number of insurance providers do offer a certain level of protection for sports-related injuries.
+Examples are April, Bupa, Cigna, and Now Health.

 Why should I get health insurance for sports injuries?

-Whether you are an outgoing adventurer or a sports enthusiast, it gives you extra peace of mind knowing that, touchwood, should any accidents happen, you can be secured from paying large sums of treatment fees out of pocket.
+Whether you are an outgoing adventurer or a sports enthusiast, health insurance will you extra peace of mind knowing that, touchwood, should any accidents happen, you can be secured from paying large sums of fees out of pocket for medical treatment.

 Alea brings you choice, unbiased advice and outstanding service, with access to 100+ options from 25+ insurance companies.
 If you already have an insurance policy, switching insurance policies with Alea doesn’t cost you a thing.